twk6809/ARISS-Clock/README.md

 All the needed files are in the `ARISS_Clock_V1.01` folder.
 Read the README file for futher instructions.
 To see what the clock looks like, see the `Screenshots` folder.
+There is an `EXE` file for Windows.
+Otherwise to run the Python script, you will need to have Python installed on your computer.
+If you are Python savy, the script comments include instructions to generate an executable for your OS.

 NAME
 ----